Charter

 2. Functions of the Authority

-ILGA has the functions conferred or imposed on it under gaming and liquor legislation.
-This includes the following Acts and the regulations and other instruments made under those Acts:
+ILGA has the functions conferred or imposed on it under gaming and liquor legislation including

 - Liquor Act 2007